verified-HRoT/Verified-DICE-for-STM32H7/README.md

 This repository contains a Verified Boot implementation for the STM32H7 devices (specifically STM32H753ZI, STM32H743ZI) for the [paper]().
 The implementation contains DICE* code generated from the [VerifiedHardware](https://github.com/verified-hrot/dice-star) repository and implements the Hardware Abstraction Interface.
 The cmake toolchain verifies the F* specification and extracts the generated C code using [Kremlin](https://github.com/FStarLang/kremlin/).
+The generated code compiles a firmware binary, which can be tested on the STM32H7 devices.

 ## Directory layout